noir-lang/noir/docs/docs/dev_docs/sandbox/main.md

 ## What is the Aztec Sandbox?

-The Aztec Sandbox is local development system against which you can build and test Noir contracts in a fast, safe, and free environment.
+The Aztec Sandbox is local development system against which you can build and test Aztec.nr contracts in a fast, safe, and free environment.

 To learn more and to download to for yourself you can visit the [website](https://sandbox.aztec.network).